Turbulence forces Delta flight to land and sends 25 people to hospitals

-A Delta Air Lines flight from Salt Lake City to Amsterdam was hit by serious turbulence, sending 25 people on board to hospitals and forcing the flight to divert to Minneapolis-St. Paul International Airport, the airline said.
+Serious turbulence on a Delta Airlines flight headed to Europe sent 25 people to hospitals and forced the plane into an emergency landing in Minneapolis, the airline said.

+Some aboard the flight from Salt Lake City to Amsterdam weren’t wearing seat belts and were thrown about the cabin, one passenger said.

-The Airbus A330-900, carrying 275 customers and 13-member crew, landed around 7:45 p.m.
-Wednesday.
-The airport fire department and paramedics met the flight.
-The 25 were taken to hospitals for evaluation and treatment, the airline said.
+The Airbus A330-900 was carrying 275 customers and a 13-member crew Wednesday evening.
+The airport fire department and paramedics met the flight and took the 25 people to hospitals for evaluation and treatment, the airline said.

+Several turbulence-impacted flights have been reported this yea and raised awareness about aviation safety.
+In January, a midair collision over Washington, D.C., killed 67 people.
+A plane flipped over as it crashed in Toronto in March.
+Last weekend, passengers slid down an emergency slide to flee a smoking jet at Denver International Airport.

-By Thursday afternoon, Delta said that seven crew members were treated at hospitals and released.
+Delta said Thursday that seven of the crew members from the Wednesday flight were treated at hospitals and released.
 The airline also said some passengers were treated and released, but didn’t provide an exact number.
-It said it would operate a special flight Thursday evening from the Minneapolis-St. Paul International Airport to Amsterdam so customers can continue their trip.
+It said customers could continue their trip on a special Thursday evening flight from the Minneapolis-St. Paul International Airport to Amsterdam.

 Delta also said it is cooperating with a National Transportation Safety Board investigation.